Coalición Floresta Logo Coalición Floresta Search Buscar

 • b)Protection of life: consists of ensuring the constitutional principle of the inviolability of human life, enshrined in Article 21 of the Political Constitution of Costa Rica.

-• c)Quality of life: seeks to guarantee a high level of well-being, in accordance with the provisions of Article 50 of the Political Constitution, through a healthy and ecologically balanced environment.
+• c)Quality of life: seeks to guarantee a high level of well-being, in accordance with what is established by the Political Constitution in Article 50, through a healthy and ecologically balanced environment.

-• d)Road pacification: a principle that seeks to design, operate, and maintain public roads in order to improve their safety and accessibility for all people, as well as to reduce pollution from noise and airborne particles.
+• d)Traffic calming: principle that seeks to design, operate, and maintain public roads in order to improve their safety and accessibility for all people, as well as to reduce noise and airborne particulate pollution.

-• e)Integrity and accessibility: a principle aimed at standardizing all pedestrian mobility structures to ensure accessibility for all people on the basis of equality and inclusion.
+• e)Integrity and accessibility: principle aimed at standardizing all pedestrian mobility structures, to ensure accessibility for all people on the basis of equality and inclusion.

-• g)Transparency: ensuring access to public information in administrative departments, in accordance with Article 30 of the Political Constitution, to increase certainty regarding the management and distribution of resources allocated to the purposes of this law.
+• g)Transparency: to ensure access to public information in administrative departments, in accordance with Article 30 of the Political Constitution, to increase certainty regarding the management and distribution of the resources assigned to the purposes of this law.

 • h)Inter-institutional coordination: the function of articulating and conducting the activity of all the bodies and entities mentioned in Article 3, with competence or connection to the objectives of this law.